This acorn squash with sausage recipe is super easy to make and an absolutely delicious way of taking full advantage of Fall!

 Thank you Kate!

-Now, I’m going to take you step-by-step showing you how easy it is to make this stuffed acorn squash with sausage recipe.
+Now, I’m going to take you step-by-step showing you how easy it is to make this acorn squash with sausage recipe.

 Step 1: Cut Each Acorn Squash in Half & Clean Out The Seeds